West Ham (constituency): Boundaries

 1997–2010: The London Borough of Newham wards of Bemersyde, Forest Gate, Hudsons, New Town, Park, Plaistow, Plashet, Stratford, Upton, and West Ham.

 2010–2024: The London Borough of Newham wards of Canning Town North, Canning Town South, Custom House, Forest Gate North, Forest Gate South, Green Street West, Plaistow North, Plaistow South, Stratford and New Town, and West Ham.

-The constituency covered the western half of Newham stretching from the Thames just east of Canary Wharf to Stratford.
+The constituency covered the western half of Newham stretching from the Thames just east of Leamouth to Stratford.
 The boundary changes that took effect for the 2010 general election expanded the constituency by adding Canning Town from the abolished Poplar and Canning Town constituency, whilst losing Silvertown to the redrawn East Ham.
 The boundary with the East Ham constituency was modified to align with local government ward boundaries.

 History

 The seat was created in 1997 by the fourth periodic review (following the first such review in 1945), undertaken by the Boundary Commission, from portions of the Newham North West and Newham South seats.

 The area's elections to date, including both forerunner seats have returned safe majorities for the Labour Party since the last Conservative for the smaller, denser divisions from 1931 to 1934; going back further, West Ham South had in 1892 sent Keir Hardie to the Commons who co-founded the party.

-The first member, Tony Banks, served the main predecessor seat, Newham North West from 1983 and was Minister for Sport (1997-1999).
+The first member, Tony Banks, served the main predecessor seat, Newham North West from 1983 and was Minister for Sport (1997–1999).
 He held this seat at the 2001 general election with nearly 70% of the vote and a local record majority of 53.5% of the vote.
 He retired from the House of Commons at the 2005 general election.

 The 2010 result, not only on the notional result, accommodating boundary changes, but also on predecessor-successor seat analysis shows that the main beneficiary of the runner-up Respect vote, as they did not have a candidate in that year, was the Labour candidate.
 The 2015 result made the seat the 14th safest of Labour's 232 seats by percentage of majority.